-Amphibians matter to humans more than we mean to them.
-The number of amphibians has been plummeting at an incredibly rapid rate, and this decline poses a great threat.
+Amphibians matter to humans more than we tend to realize.
+The number of amphibian species around the world has been plummeting at an incredibly rapid rate in recent decades, and this decline poses a serious threat.

 The canary in the coal mine

-Those numbers matter because a major decline in the amphibian population can cause a major decline in the health and sustainability of our ecosystem as a whole, and a deteriorating ecosystem means the deterioration of the quality of human life.
+This crisis matters for many reasons.
+Not only have we lost "some really amazing species," as Scheele tells the BBC, but these losses pose an increasing threat to more than just amphibians.
+A major decline in amphibian diversity can cause a major decline in the health and sustainability of ecosystems as a whole, and a deteriorating ecosystem means the deterioration of the quality of human life.
 Amphibians can help us in numerous ways — from assessing the general health of our ecosystems, to pest control, water filtration and medical research.

-Their greatest contribution is that they serve as "bioindicators" for scientists — markers that allow scientists to clearly identify the need for biological examination.
+One of their greatest contributions is their role as "bioindicators" — markers that allow scientists to clearly identify the need for biological examination.
 Amphibian Ark reports that because of their incredibly thin skin, amphibians are much more susceptible to disease.

 If an area has a large number of amphibians that exhibit signs of disease, it's clear the area isn't as healthy as it should be.
 Scientists follow the health of amphibians to pinpoint locations that suffer from negative environmental factors.
 By observing these factors, scientists can determine which areas demand attention and where they should conduct their studies.

 Because of amphibians' appetites for mosquitoes, they're able to help reduce the spread of mosquito-borne illnesses such as malaria.
-Keeping the mosquito population in check also prevents possible dangers to crops that would otherwise be destroyed by mosquitoes.
-Amphibian Ark notes that areas in which a significant decline in amphibian population has occurred, the number of insects that pose disease- or crop-related threats has increased.
+Keeping insect populations in check can also help protect crops that might otherwise be destroyed by pests.
+Amphibian Ark notes that areas in which a significant amphibian decline has occurred, the number of insects that pose disease- or crop-related threats has risen.

-A 2014 study also showed that even though many fish prey on mosquitoes, salamanders are helpful in mitigating mosquito populations in ephemeral wetlands where fish are unable to survive.
-This means that amphibians can be of great help in a variety of terrains and pick up the slack where other creatures are unable to do so.
+A 2014 study found that even though many fish eat mosquitoes, salamanders are helpful in mitigating mosquito populations in ephemeral wetlands where fish are unable to survive.
+Another 2014 study found that salamanders, thanks to their taste for leaf-chewing insects on forest floors, can even help fight climate change.

 Amphibians also offer important contributions to keeping our water clean.
-Tadpoles are able to help maintain clean water by feeding on the algae that would otherwise cause contamination if left uneaten, Save The Frogs reports.
+For example, tadpoles are able to help maintain clean water by feeding on the algae that would otherwise cause contamination if left uneaten, Save the Frogs reports.

-According to Amphibian Ark, chemical compounds secreted from the skin of frogs can be slightly modified to help treat a myriad of different diseases such as Alzheimer’s and cancer.
-The chemical compounds can also be useful in treating depression, seizure disorders, and can even be effective as a stimulant for heart attack victims.
+According to Amphibian Ark, chemical compounds secreted from the skin of frogs can be slightly modified to help treat a variety of diseases such as Alzheimer’s and cancer.
+The chemical compounds can also be useful in treating depression and seizure disorders, and can even be effective as a stimulant for heart attack victims.